abdur-im/data-analysis-projects/Covid_Mitigation_Measures/codebook.md

 # COVID-19 Mitigation Measures Codebook

-This codebook provides detailed information about the datasets used in the project `Impact of COVID-19 Mitigation Measures on Global Case Trends`.
+This codebook provides detailed information about the datasets used in the project `Impact of COVID-19 Mitigation Measures`.

 ## Dataset 1: Mitigation Strategies Covid